andreaskaempf/adventofcode2023/README.md

   to dst.
 If no dst is found, the dst is the same as src for that transformation.
 For Part 1, find the lowest final transformation.
   Part 2 is the same, but treat each pair of "seeds" as start and length of a range.
-Brute force is okay in Go, but would be faster with concurrency, memoization, or a smarter approach.
+Brute force takes under 5 minutes to run in Go, but would be faster with concurrency, memoization, or a smarter approach.

+* **Day 6** (Go): Simulate a toy boat race, in which you hold down a button to recharge a motor, which lets the boat go faster.
+Distance is the speed muliplied by remaining time.
+Find the number of ways you can hold down the button, so as to exceed the previous maximum distance given.
+For part 2, just one race, but much bigger number (still almost instantaneous using brute force).

 To compile and run a **Go** program
 * Change into the directory with the program